wigging/chemics/docs/installation.rst

 Installation
 ============

 If you don't have Python installed on your computer, the `Anaconda <https://www.anaconda.com>`_ or `Miniconda <https://conda.io/miniconda.html>`_ distribution of Python is recommended for scientific computing.
-After setting up Python, the Chemics package can be downloaded and installed using the pip or conda package managers.
+After setting up Python, the Chemics package can be downloaded and installed using the pip package manager.

 Install Chemics using the pip package manager: